databoy5000/project-3-server/README.md

 * <ins>`handleSubmit()`</ins><br>
 The back-end call is made into a try/catch block.
 When a call returns a successful response, the token is collected and set into localStorage with the `setToken` function imported from the `auth.js` library.
 That way, the user gets logged as soon as the registration has occurred, avoiding it to re-enter its credentials onto the login page.

-At last, `const history = useHistory()` is used to navigate the user to the `’/memories’` page on successful form submission.
+Finally, `const history = useHistory()` is used to navigate the user to the `’/memories’` page on successful form submission.
 Because `history` is the instance of an array where the last index represents the current that the user’s browser has loaded, pushing `’/memories’` to the array will redirect the user to the memories page.

 #### Login page
 The login page uses a similar pattern as the registration page.
 However, it is much simpler as it only handles a single message '*Invalid credentials supplied.*' on submission.

-Additionally, there is a conditional that influences the `Navbar.js`'s display on user login: when a user is logged, `const isLogged = isAuthenticated()` variable returns a boolean because of the function `isAuthenticated()` called from the library `auth.js` (it checks that there is a payload, then that the payload hasn't expired).
+There is also a conditional that influences the `Navbar.js`'s display on user login: when a user is logged, `const isLogged = isAuthenticated()` variable returns a boolean because of the function `isAuthenticated()` called from the library `auth.js` (it checks that there is a payload, then that the payload hasn't expired).
 So if the user is logged, the *Register*/*Login* buttons disappear, and the *New Memory*/*Logout* buttons show up instead.

 #### NewMemory page
-Its structure contains many similarities with the registration page when it comes to the form hook, its submission and handling errors returned from the back-end.
-However, there are novelties worth discussing:
+Its structure contains many similarities with the registration page (form hook & submission, and validation errors).
+Here are the differences:

 * <ins>handleNestedChanges()</ins><br>
-Because the `Memory` model's `location` value is a nested object, I now have to handle nested changes differently than the other form properties.
 First, let's take a look at the `useForm.js` hook's `handleChange` which is in charge of updating the form object:

 ```js